 - How to Respond to Common Misconceptions about Vaccination

 Clinical Resource and Reference Books

-Epidemiology and Prevention of Vaccine-Preventable Diseases — The 12th Edition “Pink Book” is published by the U.S. Centers for Disease Control and Prevention (CDC).
+Epidemiology and Prevention of Vaccine-Preventable Diseases — The 13th Edition “Pink Book” was published in 2015 by the U.S. Centers for Disease Control and Prevention (CDC).
 It includes updated information on routinely used vaccines and the diseases they prevent.
 You can order a hard copy or read it online at no cost.

-Report of the Committee on Infectious Diseases of the American Academy of Pediatrics — The 29th Edition “Red Book” was published in 2012 by the American Academy of Pediatrics (AAP).
+Report of the Committee on Infectious Diseases of the American Academy of Pediatrics — The 30th Edition “Red Book” was published in 2015 by the American Academy of Pediatrics (AAP).
 It includes the latest findings and clinical guidelines on the manifestations, etiology, epidemiology, diagnosis, and treatment of more than 200 childhood conditions.
-It is available for purchase on the AAP’s website.

 Immunization Action Coalition